mfgriffin467/covid-modelling/README.md

 ### Data sources
 - John Hopkins dashboard daily feeds for confirmed cases, deaths and recoveries
-- Hospital data from WHO
+- Data on hopistal beds sourced from WHO
-- Country statistics
-- Covid policy change dates, manually compiled
+- Policy response captured via "Stringency Index" produced by Oxford School of Government

-# Dashboard
+#### Dashboard
-- Built in dash
+- Built on flask using dash library to cover 50 countries with most confirmed cases

 ![](images/dashboard_visual.png)